 In this road trip through the Basque Coast, you will see amazing beaches, incredible lookouts, cute villages, stunning cliffs, great hikes, unbelievable islets, and a unique bridge.
 Here you will discover that Spain‘s coastline is much more than the southern beaches!

 This trip starts in San Sebastian, but we are assuming that you have already visited the city.
-It is the most beautiful city on the Basque coast and it should take you 1 or 2 full days visiting it.
+It is the most beautiful city on the Basque coast and it should take you 2 or 3 days to visit it.
 You won’t have time to do San Sebastian and the destinations below in just one day.

-Are you still unsure if you should visit San Sebastian?
-Check this article about the best things to do San Sebastian.
+Check this article about the best things to do in San Sebastian in 3 days.